code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 A `Job` can consist out of one or more `Step`s.
 In most cases, a step will read data (`ItemReader`), process it (`ItemProcessor`) and then write it (`ItemWriter`).

-The `JobLauncher` is responsible for launching a `Job`.
+The `JobLauncher` handles launching a `Job`.

 And finally the `JobRepository` stores metadata about configured and executed `Job`s.

 ## General Project Setup

-To demonstrate how Spring Batch works let's build a simple Hello World batch job.
+To show how Spring Batch works let's build a simple _Hello World_ batch job.

 In the example, we read person data from a CSV file.
 From this data, a greeting is generated.
 This greeting is then written to a text file.